stripe/veneur/README.md

 ## Expiration

 Veneur expires all metrics on each flush.
 If a metric is no longer being sent (or is sent sparsely) Veneur will not send it as zeros!
+This was chosen because the combination of the approximation's features and the additional hysteresis imposed by *retaining* these approximations over time was deemed more complex than desirable.

 # Performance